aurelia/framework/CONTRIBUTING.md

   ```shell
   gulp build
   ```
-5. You will find the compiled code in the `dist` folder, available in three module formats: AMD, CommonJS and ES6.
+5. You will find the compiled code in the `dist` folder, available in several different module formats.

-6. See `gulpfile.js` for other tasks related to generating the docs and linting.
+6. See `gulpfile.js` for other available tasks.

-## Running The Tests
+### Running The Tests

 To run the unit tests, first ensure that you have followed the steps above in order to install all dependencies and successfully build the library.
 Once you have done that, proceed with these additional steps: